Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Theoretical background

 where the coefficients $(f_k)_{k \in {0,\dots, P}}$ are defined by

 i.e. it is the projection of $f$ on $v_k$.
-Then $ \forall x \in V, \, \forall f: V \to \mathbb{R}$, $f$ verifies
+Then $ \forall x \in \Omega, \, \forall f: \Omega \to \mathbb{R}$, $f$ verifies

-where ${\cal L}^2(\mathbb{R)}$ denotes the space of square integrable functions.
-Let us assume we are working in ${\cal P} = \mathbb{R}^6 \times V$, wherein the gPC basis is defined on $V$.
-In other words, we have $X \in V$, where $X$ is the uncertain parameter, and we want to build a reduced model giving the dependency of $f$ on $X$.
+where ${\cal L}^2(\Omega)$ denotes the space of square integrable functions.
+Let us assume we are working in ${\cal P} = \mathbb{R}^6 \times \Omega$, wherein the gPC basis is defined on $\Omega$.
+In other words, we have $X \in \Omega$, where $X$ is the uncertain parameter, and we want to build a reduced model giving the dependency of $f$ on $X$.
 Then statistical properties of $f$ can be deduced from the reduced model by defining a functional $I(\phi) : {\cal L}^2({\cal P}) \to {\cal L}^2( \mathbb{R}^6)$ such that

-Depending on the response $R(\phi)$, most of usual observables can be computed: \begin{itemize} \item $R(\phi)=\phi$ leads to the flux averaged over possible values of $X$ \item $R(\phi)=\phi^2$ leads to the 2nd moment of the flux with respect to $X$ \item $R(\phi)=\phi v_k$ leads to the $k$-th gPC coefficient \end{itemize}
+Depending on the response $R(\phi)$, most usual observables can be computed: \begin{itemize} \item $R(\phi)=\phi$ leads to the flux averaged over possible values of $X$ \item $R(\phi)=\phi^2$ leads to the 2nd moment of the flux with respect to $X$ \item $R(\phi)=\phi v_k$ leads to the $k$-th gPC coefficient of the flux \end{itemize}

 Lastly, the choice of the measure $\mu$ and of the polynomial basis depends on the law obeyed by the random parameter.
 This choice also reflects on the interpretation we can make of the gPC reduced model.
 In an uncertainty quantification context, we would be interested mostly in the variance due to $X$ or more generally, to sensibility indices for each of the uncertain parameters, in which case the probability law followed by the uncertain parameters should represent the uncertainty on these parameters.
 This was the approach followed in~\cite{poette_efficient_2022}.
 In a design context however, we want to use the reduced model to evaluate $f$ for specific values of $X$.
 It means that {\bf we need to ensure that all values of $X$ are weighted in the same way}.
-For this reason, we will consider only an uniform law ${\cal U}[\Omega]$, which in 1D is simply ${\cal U}(a,b)$ for $a,b \in \mathbb{R}$.
+For this reason, we will consider only a uniform law ${\cal U}[\Omega]$, which in 1D is simply ${\cal U}(a,b)$ for $a,b \in \mathbb{R}$.
+Note that any random variable can be treated as a function of a uniform random variable, hence the implementation of Legendre polynomial is sufficient to consider arbitrary distribution, although in this work we restrict to the case of a uniform variable.
+When $\mathbf{X}\in\mathbb{R}^{d>1}$, components need to be independent for this property to hold.
 This is naturally associated with the polynomial basis of Legendre polynomials $P_n$, defined on $[-1,1]$. $f$ must thus be redefined on $[-1,1]$, such that its gPC expansion is given by

 and the coefficients are now given by